emmatrowbridge/DFIR-Simulation/case_macOS_Insider_Data_Exfiltration/case_brief.md

 This system is Jason’s company-issued travel laptop.
 It contains a mix of work-related and personal activities and is not configured as a tightly restricted enterprise device.

 ---
+## Account Context

+Jason uses multiple Google accounts on this system:
+* A work-related account used for development activity
+* A personal account accessible within the same browser

+This setup allows multiple accounts to be active within a single browser session.

+---
 ## Investigation Scope

 You have been provided with forensic artifacts extracted from Jason’s system.